Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Desember 2025 16.38.38 UTC
+- WIB: Senin, 8 Desember 2025 17.36.43 UTC
-- WITA: Senin, 8 Desember 2025 17.38.38 UTC
+- WITA: Senin, 8 Desember 2025 18.36.43 UTC
-- WIT: Senin, 8 Desember 2025 18.38.38 UTC
+- WIT: Senin, 8 Desember 2025 19.36.43 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational